-Wichita children abducted from school and forced to work as prostitutes are trying to get their lives back to normal." /> Wichita children abducted from school and forced to work as prostitutes are trying to get their lives back to normal." />
+Wichita children abducted from school and forced to work as prostitutes are trying to get their lives back to normal.">

 Friday, Jan.
 28, 2005

 “It’s a scary thought to think you may never see them again,” says Ashley, whose identity we’re hiding, to protect her 16-year-old daughter.
 Ashley lived with fear.
 Her child was one of the victims of a multi-state child prostitution ring.

 “A parent’s mind will race,” says Ashley, who’s trying to alert parents to warning signs.
 “You could imagine all kinds of things when you’re a parent and you can’t find your child.
 You imagine them being found dead.”